 If you are planning a trip to Mexico, Puerto Vallarta is most likely one of the top areas on your radar.
 Puerto Vallarta is known for its beautiful water and its top-of-the-line coastal environment.
 There are plenty of activities for just about anyone to have a memorable time in Puerto Vallarta, whether you are going alone, with a loved one, or with your friends.

 Puerto Vallarta is, on average, a very safe city, and there are no distinct neighborhoods or areas that need to be avoided during daylight hours.
+It’s also a great place to visit if you’ve never been there.
 However, there are other hazards that you should know about and avoid at all costs.

 Avoid these things in Puerto Vallarta: